 In an effort to ensure the safety and security of all students and staff CTS has adopted and enforces a Zero Tolerance Policy.
-The Zero Tolerance Policy is defined as a philosophy that the Chitimacha Board of Education will not allow, permit, condone, support, withstand, or endure any behavior that is detrimental to the safety, security and welfare of all students and staff.
-Thus, the Chitimacha Board of Education will do everything within its legal power to impose the strictest sanction.
+The Zero Tolerance Policy is defined as a philosophy that the BOE will not allow, permit, condone, support, withstand, or endure any behavior that is detrimental to the safety, security, and welfare of all students and staff.
+Thus, the BOE will do everything within its legal power to impose the strictest sanction.